koiuo/n4dgrpc/README.md

 Help is there too
 ```
-$ n4dgrpc --help
+$ ./n4dgrpc help                                                                                                  [master]
-  n4dgrpc is a CLI application for invoking various operations on
+n4dgrpc is a CLI application that serves as a client for namerd mesh interface
-           namerd via its mesh interface.

 Usage:
   n4dgrpc [command]

 Available Commands:
-    bind        bind name in namespace
+  bind        bind NAME in NAMESPACE
   help        Help about any command
-    resolve     resolve path to replica set in namespace
+  resolve     resolve PATH to replica set in NAMESPACE

 Flags:
-    -a, --address string     address of namerd grpc interface as host:port.
+  -a, --address string     address of namerd grpc interface as host:port
-                  If N4DGRPC_ADDRESS environment variable is specified, its value is used by default.
+        If N4DGRPC_ADDRESS environment variable is set, it is used as default
+        value for this flag (default "localhost:4321")
   -h, --help               help for n4dgrpc
-    -t, --timeout duration   wait no longer than specified time for command to complete.
+  -t, --timeout duration   timeout for command
         Some commands involve multiple calls to namerd.
-This flag sets global time limit. (default 1s)
+This flag sets global
+        time limit (default 1s)

 Use "n4dgrpc [command] --help" for more information about a command.
 ```

 ## Build & install